-The following is a summary of certain terms of the Agreement of Limited Partnership of [insert new name of Business entity], L.P., (the “Limited Partnership Agreement”).
+The following is a summary of certain terms of the Agreement of Limited Partnership of Enron Net Works, L.P., (the “Limited Partnership Agreement”).
 This summary is qualified in its entirety by reference to the Limited Partnership Agreement, which will be furnished to qualified investors upon request and should be reviewed carefully.